 The months of planning and preparation are finally behind us and the 2017 season has officially begun.
-The drilling team has begun drilling wells; the rehab team has begun rehabilitating some of our oldest wells; and our two hygiene education teams are working alongside them both, helping to improve hygiene practices.
+The drilling team has drilled the first well of the season and our new well rehab team has repaired one of our oldest wells.
+Our two hygiene education teams are working alongside them both, helping to improve hygiene practices.

 The drilling team plans to drill up to 40 new wells.
 They have begun in Waubaai County, in the new Wau State and will also drill in Kuac North County, in the new Gogrial State, to deliver on their promise to the county commissioner and village chiefs last season, when we did not have enough time to drill wells there.
 This year's drilling will focus on schools and new county and payam headquarters.